-?FastCGI interface allows Trac to remain resident much like with mod_python or mod_wsgi.
+?FastCGI interface allows Trac to remain resident much like with mod\python or mod\wsgi.
 It is faster than external CGI interfaces which must start a new process for each request.
-Additionally, it is supported by a much wider variety of web servers.
+Additionally, it is supported by much wider variety of web servers.

-Note that unlike mod_python, FastCGI supports ?Apache SuEXEC, ie run with different permissions than the web server runs with.mod_wsgi supports the WSGIDaemonProcess with user / group parameters to achieve the same effect.
+Note that unlike mod\python, FastCGI supports ?Apache SuEXEC, i.e. run with different permissions than web server running with (mod\wsgi supports the WSGIDaemonProcess with user / group parameters to achieve the same effect).

-Note for Windows: Trac's FastCGI does not run under Windows, as Windows does not implement Socket.fromfd, which is used by fcgi.py.
+Note for Windows: Trac's FastCGI does not run under Windows, as Windows does not implement Socket.fromfd, which is used by \fcqi.py.
 If you want to connect to IIS, you may want to try ?AJP/?ISAPI.